Interviews

 So, I worked for two years in the Pishchanska evening school near Novomoskovsk where stood the known masterpiece of Ukrainian architecture, Kozak nine-dome wooden Trinity Cathedral.
 There I could see the amazing monumental several-meter-high unique icons.
 Forlorn as an alarming question mark they were heaped in the “museum of atheism…

-I had a bent for journalism, I wanted to write; therefore I went to Dnipropetrovsk to look for a job in a newspaper.
+I had a bent for journalism, I wanted to write therefore I went to Dnipropetrovsk to look for a job in a newspaper.
 And it was not an easy thing: you had to find accommodations without a job and job without registration.
 For almost a year I was out of work.

-In 1967 I began working at the oblast newspaper Prapor Yunosti; for a few months before it I worked at the regional newspaper Dniprovska Zoria, but I left the job feeling that it was better to be out of work than to stay in such a slough.
+In 1967 I began working at the oblast newspaper Prapor Yunosti for a few months before it I worked at the regional newspaper Dniprovska Zoria, but I left the job feeling that it was better to be out of work than to stay in such a slough.
 Sure, there were interesting journalists and some creative outbursts in the Prapor Yunosti.
 But the qualifying standards for the Soviet newspapers had a leveling tendency.
 “The newspaper requires a standard, and not creativity,” the chief editor frankly instructed me.

-…But I have not finished my thought about the language in which we store and carry on our boundless spiritual world and in which we create the environment and the form of our existence that nurtures and cultivates a unique view of every person and every nation.
+…But I have not finished my thought about the language in which we store and carry on our boundless spiritual world and in which we the environment and the form of our existence that nurtures and cultivates a unique view of every person and every nation.
 As Shevchenko wrote: “And words, it seems, are only words, are words and voice and nothing more.
 But spread their wings all hearts as birds the very minute they resound…”

 So, in 1968 I went to Riga at the invitation of Technology College students, future architects who admired rock climbing and about whom I had written in the newspaper.
 And it was there where I felt for the first time how it was to live a week without hearing your native tongue.
 You sort of start choking.
 Because your language is not something external, mechanical, but your live inner world.

-You see, when looking for a job, I came to the Prapor Yunosti and I spoke Russian doing it through inertia; it was simply beneath my notice.
+You see, when looking for a job, I came to the Prapor Yunosti and I spoke Russian doing it through inertia it was simply beneath my notice.
 Suddenly the senior secretary observed: “How are you going to work if you speak Russian?
 You probably do not know how to write in Ukrainian?”

 It was so easy and suddenly, as if for the first time I saw myself speaking Russian which sounded strange for people … and actually for me as well.

-Then there was this old journalist Nikulin, whom I remember very well; the Zoria newspaper was a Communist party organ, nevertheless it featured Ukrainian culturological materials, too.
+Then there was this old journalist Nikulin, whom I remember very well the Zoria newspaper was a Communist party organ, nevertheless it featured Ukrainian culturological materials, too.
 The Ukrainian culture and Ukrainian sentiment were present in a sort of truncated form.
 There was something hidden in the depths.

 He was the father of Natalka Nikulina, poet and journalist.
 She worked for oblast radio.
 She tragically died a few years ago.
 I was not acquainted with her, but everybody had a kind word to say about her.